What are smart composite structures?

 Man looking at composite structures in his hands

-Smart materials can be effectively utilised to design lightweight load-bearing smart composite structures for a wide range of applications ranging from noise and vibration control to mechanical power transmission and structural health monitor.
+Smart materials can be effectively utilised to design lightweight load-bearing smart composite structures for a wide range of applications ranging from noise and vibration control to mechanical power transmission and structural health monitoring.

 The definition